by Danielle Pacifico-Cogan | Jul 29, 2019 | Successful Students, Community Engagement, Professional Learning

 While Malheur County borders Idaho and a small stretch of Nevada, the region’s early childhood needs are like those across the state, from the North Coast to the Willamette Valley down to Southern Oregon.
 Every family in Oregon wants their child to have the best start in life.
 And local context matters.
 What may work for a large urban area may not get the best results in a small rural community.
 A key opportunity at the heart of the Student Success Act is focusing resources in communities to improve outcomes for kids and train and support the workforce responsible for growing young minds.
 Education has the power to be a transformative experience that prepares young people to enter the world with the confidence and knowledge to be engaged, productive members of their communities.
 What’s good for kids is good for Oregon.

-by Danielle Pacifico-Cogan | Jul 24, 2019 | Community Engagement, Dual Language Learners, Parents and Families
+by Danielle Pacifico-Cogan | Jul 24, 2019 | Dual Language Learners, Community Engagement, Parents and Families

 At the Four Rivers Welcome Center in Ontario on Monday, people from Iraqi, Mexican, African, and European heritage sit on the floor building colorful, whimsical bookshelves.
 They are preparing for a literacy event for young children who are either refugees themselves or born in the United States to refugee parents.
 The year-old Welcome Center, sponsored by the Four Rivers Free Clinic, serves as an Eastern Oregon satellite office for IRCO.